WordPressFloripa/projetoreleituras/wp-content/plugins/wp-asset-clean-up/readme.txt

 "Asset CleanUp" scans your page and detects all the assets that are loaded.
 All you have to do when editing a page/post is just to select the CSS/JS that are not necessary to load, this way reducing the bloat.

-The plugin works best in combination with a cache plugin such as [WP Rocket](https://www.gabelivan.com/visit/wp-rocket).
+The plugin works best in combination with a cache plugin (e.g. WP Rocket, WP Fastest Cache, W3 Total Cache), a hosting company that offers packages with server-level caching available (e.g. WP Engine, Kinsta) or a service like Cloudflare that has page caching enabled.

 = Main plugin's benefits include =
 * Decreases the number of HTTP requests loaded and eliminate render-blocking resources (important for faster page load) by unloading useless CSS/JS